After IRB Approval

 After IRB approval, any subsequent changes to the study must be reviewed and approved by the IRB prior to implementation.
 This includes changes to the research team, recruitment process or material, consent procedures or materials, participant payment, data collection procedures, and target population.
 Protocol violations are changes in the approved IRB protocol that are under the investigator's control and made without prior IRB approval.

 When changes to the IRB are necessary to immediately eliminate or reduce an apparent hazard to the safety of research participants or others, those changes may be initiated without prior IRB approval.
 This event must be reported to the IRB/HRPP within 10 working days of initiation.
-If there are subject safety concerns, contact the HRPP Manager or IRB Chair immediately.
+If there are subject safety concerns, contact the HRPP Director or IRB Chairs immediately.

 Modifications are made and submitted in Cayuse IRB.
 Opening the approved IRB will take you to the study details page.
 Then click on New Submission and Modification.
 Researchers must complete the modification summary section.
 They must also edit appropriate sections of the IRB and attach revised documents.